cameronboyer/piglatin/PigLatin2/ReadMe.txt

 ========================================================================
     APPLICATION : PigLatin2 Project Overview
 ========================================================================

-AppWizard has created this PigLatin2 Application for you.

 This file contains a summary of what you will find in each of the files that make up your PigLatin2 application.